Preventing Duplicate Payments

 7. Provides online access so there is no need to install software on each user’s PC.

 8. Displays metrics and reports in a convenient, easy-to-understand dashboard format.

 9. Isolates the root causes of errors so you can determine how to tighten global controls.

 10. Produces a wide range of reports to help you make better-informed decisions.

 11. Protects and extends your investment by offering fraud detection, supplier information management and other fully integrated procure-to-pay tools.

 To Find Out More

-If you would like to know more about best practices-based software that can reduce your risk of duplicate payments, contact APEX Analytix at 800-284-4522.
+If you would like to know more about best practices-based software that can reduce your risk of duplicate payments, contact apexanalytix at +1 800-284-4522.

 About the Author

-Michele Arndt is Executive Manager Global Software Consulting at APEX Analytix with extensive experience in accounts payable, post-audit services and software for imaging and audit.
+Michele Arndt is the Executive Manager of Global Software Consulting at apexanalytix with extensive experience in accounts payable, post-audit services and software for imaging and audit.
 She is former director of document management and client services and a former director of accounts payable for a large retailer.
-Michele is a founding member of the IAPP board and is active in the Institute of Financial Operations.
+Michele is a founding member of the IAPP board, has been a contributor to Paytech, and is active in the Institute of Financial Operations.